Great Bad Movies: "Cyborg 2: Glass Shadow"

 The saga continues...

-If memory serves, reviews for Cyborg 2 were tepid (at best) back in the day but it must've done respectable rental business, because Michael Schroeder was back in the director's chair for the next chapter in 1994.
+Cyborg 2 performed respectably in the video-rental market, so Michael Schroeder was back in the director's chair for a new chapter in 1994.
 Unfortunately, Cyborg 3: The Recycler was an ultra-cheap piece of junk that squandered whatever promise it inherited from its predecessor.
 The flick starred Zach Galligan of Gremlins fame alongside such dependable B-Movie regulars as Malcolm (Clockwork Orange) McDowell and Richard (Invasion U.S.A.)
-Lynch, and though the "Cash" character returned in "3," Jolie didn't - she was replaced by Khrystyne Haje of the TV sitcom Head of the Class, who of course looks nothing like Angelina.
+Lynch, and though the "Cash" character returned in "3," Jolie didn't - she was replaced by Khrystyne Haje of the TV sitcom Head of the Class, who of course looked nothing like Angelina.
 Cyborg 3 was quickly, and rightfully, forgotten.

 Cyborg 2 may have been Jolie's "big break" in feature films but it seems that she doesn't look back on it very fondly nowadays.
 She's rarely mentioned Cyborg 2 in interviews, though she has famously described making the film as a "happy" experience until she saw the final product, which "nauseated" her and made her "really sick."
 Ouch!
 No wonder she didn't want to reprise the "Cash" role in the 3rd film!